-The Deep Power-down (DP) instruction is for setting the device on the minimizing the power consumption (to entering the Deep Power-down mode), the standby current is reduced from ISB1 to ISB2).
+The Deep Power-down (DP) instruction is for setting the device to minimum power consumption (the standby current is reduced from ISB1 to ISB2).
 The Deep Power-down mode requires the Deep Power-down (DP) instruction to enter, during the Deep Power-down mode, the device is not active and all Write/Program/Erase instructions are ignored.
-When CS# goes high, it's only in standby mode not deep power-down mode.
-It's different from Standby mode.
+When CS# goes high, the device is in standby mode, not deep power-down mode.

-The sequence of issuing DP instruction is: CS# goes low→ sending DP instruction code→ CS# goes high.
+The sequence of issuing DP instruction is: CS# goes low \rightarrow sending DP instruction code \rightarrow CS# goes high.